StuartRiffle/ragtag-tiger/README.md

 ```
 ### 3) Launch with the script named `ragtag`

 Run the program using the bash script `ragtag` (or `ragtag.bat` for Windows) in the root of the repo.
 It will create a virtual environment and install dependencies on the first run automatically.
+It *should* "just work".

 > TIP: also put the repo in your path so that you can invoke it by typing `ragtag` from any folder.